 Church and registered building ceremony records

-Records for ceremonies that have taken place in churches and registered buildings within the district are only deposited with us once the marriage register is full.
-If the register is still in use you will need to apply to the church or registered building for a duplicate certificate.
+Previously records for ceremonies that have taken place in churches and registered buildings within the district were only deposited with us once the marriage register is full.
+Since the changes in legislation Register Offices are working on collecting all registers from churches and religious buildings but this may take some time.
+If you are looking to obtain a certificate for a marriage before 4th May 2021 can you please check if the register is still held by the church or registered building as you will need to contact them for a duplicate certificate?

 If you were adopted and require a certificate for current identification purposes, such as passport applications or employment, you will need to apply to the General Register Office